WCI-Limerick/winnerschapel-limerick/content/wsf.md

 ### The Winners Satellite Fellowship (WSF)

-The WSF is set to create a forum for a caring fellowship where every member of the Church is adequately cared for. **We are the Church in The Home!.** We as a church:
+The WSF is set to create a forum for a caring fellowship where every member of the Church is adequately cared for. **We are the Church in The Home!** We:
  - Fellowship together
  - Pray together
  - Search the scriptures together